buind85/ml-zoomcamp/capstone-1/README.md

  + Employment status (Work type)

 ## 2. How to run the project
-There are two way to run the project
+There are three ways to run the project

 1. Deploy and run Docker image
 Get the Dockerfile in this repository and run below command, with whatever tag name.
 In the example tag name is v01